My both grandmothers were excellent storytellers… And my illiterate great-grandma as well!

 Thinking back today I have to say the most captivating feature of these storytellers – both in my family and in Chechnya – was the ability to talk as an eyewitness.
 All the stories sounded as if they were present at the events of times long gone.

-[you see, I know there must be a saying referring to the moment when the planted seed starts to transform into a new life, when that little tip of the new plant pops out from the seed under the ground; since this is a general knowledge of the ancient agrarian societies, I am sure every language has, must have a saying that by analogy refers to how an idea, a new thought in your head starts its own new life; I just effing cannot recall the proper English idiom for this situation; and this frustrates me big time when it comes about my attempts to write something in English; therefore I have to decide between going further with the writing and finish the sentence I started above and stopping to write to go and search on the internet and dictionaries for the right expression; in the latter case I’d lose my “train of thoughts” although I’d discover many interesting, unrelated, beautiful and useless idioms of the spoken English]
+[you see, I know there must be a saying referring to the moment when the planted seed starts to transform into a new life, when that little tip of the new plant pops out from the seed under the ground; since this is a general knowledge of the ancient agrarian societies, I am sure every language has, must have a saying that by analogy refers to how an idea, a new thought in your head starts its own new life; I just effing cannot recall the proper English idiom for this situation; and this frustrates me big time when it comes to my attempts to write something in English; therefore I have to decide between going further with the writing and finish the sentence I started above or stop writing and go to search on the internet and dictionaries for the right expression; in the latter case I’d lose my “train of thoughts” although I’d discover many interesting, unrelated, beautiful and useless idioms of the spoken English]

 ——– anyway, the bug has been planted in my head, so to speak, and I started to write down all kind of stories from my previous life.
 (I like to refer to the years before my immigration to Canada, as my “previous life”).
 Not as a memoir, going through my life as a straight line from my birth till whatever point I will have to stop at.
 Rather like random stories I’ve heard or experienced and were told so many times that they already became extremely well rounded, compact short stories of a kind.